Hlam540/AccessFlow/README.md

-﻿# AccessFlow
+# AccessFlow

-AccessFlow is an internal system for managing access requests and approvals within an organization.
+AccessFlow is a web application for managing access requests and approvals inside an organization.

-It provides a structured way for employees to request access to resources such as repositories, databases, or administrative tools, and for managers or administrators to review and approve those requests.
+Employees submit requests for access to resources (repos, databases, admin tools), and managers review, approve, or deny them.
+The system centralizes approvals so access decisions are documented, time-bound, and auditable.

-## Purpose
-Access requests are often handled informally through chat or email, which makes it difficult to track approvals, enforce policies, and remove access when it is no longer needed.

-AccessFlow centralizes this process so that access decisions are consistent, time-bound, and auditable.

-## How it works
+## Status

+Backend — Django + DRF (Completed)
+- Create + list access requests
+- Request status (pending / approved / denied)
+- Requester + approver relationships
+- Timestamps + audit fields

+Frontend — In Progress
-- Employees submit access requests with a reason and requested duration
+- Submit new access requests
+- View “My Requests”
+- Manager approval dashboard

+## Workflow

+1) User submits access request (resource, reason, duration)
-- Requests are routed to the appropriate approver
+2) Request is routed to appropriate approver
+3) Approver approves / denies
-- Approved access is granted for a limited time and automatically expires
+4) Approved access is temporary (expiration planned)
-- All actions are recorded for accountability and auditing
+5) All actions are recorded for auditing

-This is an web application in the works.
+AccessFlow is an active work-in-progress application.